-If approved, we plan to commercialize AKB-9778 ourselves in the United States and intend to seek one or more strategic collaborators to commercialize AKB-9778 in additional markets.
+If approved, we plan to commercialize razuprotafib ourselves in the United States and intend to seek one or more strategic collaborators to commercialize razuprotafib in additional markets.
 With respect to ARP-1536, we are evaluating its development options.
 We face competition in seeking appropriate collaborators for our product candidates, and the negotiation process is time-consuming and complex.
 In order for us to successfully collaborate with a third party on our product candidates, potential collaborators must view these product candidates as economically valuable.
 Even if we are successful in our efforts to establish strategic collaborations, the terms that we agree upon may not be favorable to us, and we may not be able to maintain such strategic collaborations if, for example, development or approval of a product is delayed or sales of an approved product are disappointing.
 Any delay in entering into strategic collaboration agreements related to our product candidates could delay the development and commercialization of our product candidates and reduce their competitiveness even if they reach the market.
 In addition, our strategic collaborators may terminate any agreements they enter into with us, and we may not be able to adequately protect our rights under these agreements.
 Furthermore, our strategic collaborators will likely negotiate for certain rights to control decisions regarding the development and commercialization of our product candidates, if approved, and may not conduct those activities in the same manner as we do.

 On June 24, 2018, we entered into a license agreement with Gossamer pursuant to which we granted to Gossamer an exclusive, sublicensable license to develop and commercialize AKB-4924 and other structurally related products worldwide.
-We received an upfront payment of \$20.0 million in connection with this license and are eligible to receive additional development and milestone payments contingent upon the achievement of specified milestones.
+We received an upfront payment of \$20.0 million in connection with this license and are eligible to receive additional payments contingent upon the achievement of specified milestones.
+On May 12, 2020, we entered into Amendment No. 1 to the Gossamer License Agreement ("Amendment 1") and received a payment of \$15.0 million in conjunction with the terms of the Amendment 1.
 We are also eligible to receive tiered royalties on sales of licensed products and additional payments upon the occurrence of specified events involving the licensed products.
 However, there can be no assurance that we will satisfy the conditions to receive any such payments from Gossamer in a timely manner or at all.
 While Gossamer is obligated to use its commercially reasonable efforts to develop and commercialize the licensed products, there can be no assurance that such products would be successfully developed and commercialized.
 In addition, the license agreement contains an exclusivity provision pursuant to which we are prohibited from developing, manufacturing or commercializing certain HIF stabilizing compounds as described in the agreement.
 While the license agreement expires on a licensed product-by-licensed product and country-by-country basis on the later of fifteen years from the date or first commercial sale or when there is no longer a valid patent claim covering such licensed product in such country, either party may terminate the license agreement for an uncured material breach by the other party or upon the bankruptcy or insolvency of the other party.
 In addition, Gossamer may terminate the license agreement in the event it determines that there is a potential safety or efficacy issue with the licensed products.
-Therefore, there can be no assurance that the license agreement will continue for its full duration or that we will realize the intended benefits of the license agreement.
+Therefore, there can be no assurance that the license agreement will continue for its